selwynpolit/ddev103/README.md

 ## AI API Keys

-This repo does not include the API key files for Anthropic and OpenAI.
+This repo does not include the API key files for Anthropic, Gemini, Groq,and OpenAI.
 They look like this and are excluded in .gitignore file so they aren't accidentally committed to the repo.

 ### config/sync/key.key.selwyn_key_1.yml